-Gas If you have answered yes, ple ease answer the three q uestions below: i) When was your central hea installed? ting system or partial c entral heating system Don't know (ii) Do you have a maintenand ce contract for the cent ral heating system?
-No If you have answered yes, ple you have a maintenance con company with which (iii) When was your maintena (Please provide the month ar ewed?
-8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance Ce ertificate which is less Yes 9.
+gas If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+1992 (ii) Do you have a maintenand ce contract for the cer ntral heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: british gas (iii) When was your maintena (Please provide the month ar newed? november 2022 8.
+Energy Performance Certifica ate • Does your property have an I than 10 years old?
+Energy Performance C Certificate which is less No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
-Are you aware of the existen ce of asbestos in your p property?
-No If you have answered yes, please give details: 10.
+No If you have answered yes , is the damage the subject of any outstanding insurance claim? b.
+Are you aware of the existence of asbestos in your property?
+No If you have answered yes, ple ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your pro operty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes British Gas Water mains or private water supply Yes Scottish Water Electricity Yes British Gas Mains drainage Yes Local Authority Telephone Yes Sky
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes british gas Water mains or private water supply Yes Scottish Water Electricity Yes ovo Mains drainage Yes Local Authority

-Cable TV or satellite Yes Sky Broadband Yes Sky b.
+Telephone Yes bt Cable TV or satellite Yes sky Broadband No b.
 Is there a septic tank system at your property?
-No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If have answered yes, details of the company with which you have a maintenance contract: 11.
+If you have answered yes, p lease answer the two question s below: (i) Do you have appropriate tank? consents for the discharge fro om your septic (ii) Do you have a maintenar nce contract for your septic ta nk?
+If have answered yes, detail maintenance contract: If have answered yes, details of the company with which you have a 11.
 Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-If you have answered yes s, please give details s: b.
+No If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+If you have answered yes, please give details: Not Applica ble C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: e.
+No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-No If you have answered yes, please give details:
+No If you have answered yes, please give details: f. your property? (public righ there a public right of way and the standard of way is a way over which ot the land is privately-owned the public has a No If you have answered yes, please give details: